I was talking with a friend this week who was telling me about some encounters with a relative.

 Manage your interactions

-If you see texts or phone calls come in from the difficult person, simply don’t answer them and only reply to messages that are kind or neutral.
+If you see texts or phone calls come in from the rude person, simply don’t answer them and only reply to messages that are kind or neutral.

 In some families, the dynamic is so dysfunctional that the individual members take sides.
 There is a camp for you and one against you, headed up by the difficult family member.
 Do your best not to contribute to gossip or attempt to justify or undermine any members of your family.
 Ultimately, the healthy-minded people in your family will gravitate toward you and your more mature and measured behavior.